kfcampbell/azure-functions-lunch-and-learn/azure_functions_lunch_and_learn.md

         - demo queues
         - logic apps
         - other function URLs in configuration

-## To Look Up Later
-    - twilio pricing
+    - secret management
-        - $1/number/month
+        - how to show?
-        - sms price?
+        - enough time to show?

 ## Helpful Links
     - ci/cd